-Professor Richardson: So good to see you both!
-Sorry to call you here on such short notice, but I just had to be the first one to give you the good news.
-I'm recommending you both to the College for endorsement for the Rhodes Scholarship!
+"Layla, so good to see you," Professor Richardson said brightly as Layla made herself comfortable in the other chair.
+"I'm sorry to call you both here on such short notice and under such ambiguous circumstances.
+But I just had to be the first one to give you the good news."
+She paused for dramatic effect, and Layla and Archer looked puzzledly at each other.

-Narrator: Archer looked ecstatic, but Layla felt... excited, sure, but also shocked, apprehensive, and uncomfortable.
-She could feel her face getting hot.
+"I'm recommending you both to the College for endorsement for the Rhodes Scholarship!" she grinned widely and looked expectantly at the students in front of her.
+Archer gasped audibly and tried to hide the excitement on his face, but Layla felt... excited, sure, but also shocked, apprehensive, and uncomfortable.
+She could feel her face getting hot as Archer thanked Professor Richardson profusely.

-Professor Richardson: Is everything alright, Layla?
-I thought you would be thrilled to hear about this opportunity.
+"Is everything alright, Layla?"
+Professor Richardson asked, a wrinkle creasing her brow.
+"I thought you would be thrilled to hear about this opportunity."

-Layla: Oh no, I'm... ah... happy.
-It's just-it's the RHODES Scholarship.
+"Oh no, I'm... ah... no, I'm happy," Layla replied faintly.
+"It's just-it's the RHODES Scholarship.
 Created by Cecil Rhodes.
-Also known as the former prime minister of the Cape Colony and "grandfather" of apartheid.
+Also known as the former prime minister of the Cape Colony and 'grandfather' of apartheid."

-Narrator: Thanks to her extensive work in her African studies minor courses, Layla was all too familiar with the harm Cecil Rhodes caused.
+Thanks to her extensive coursework for her minor in African studies, Layla was all too familiar with the harm Cecil Rhodes caused.
 Having great-grandparents and grandparents who emigrated from South Africa and Zimbabwe made the history personal for Layla.

-Archer: So?
-Seems like he contributed something great to the world by putting so much money into a scholarship fund.
+"So?" interjected Archer.
+"Seems like he contributed something great to the world by putting so much money into a scholarship fund."

-Layla: Well, it's not as simple as that.
-Rhodes did create an incredible program with the Rhodes Scholarship, but his fortune came mostly from diamond mines in Africa, where white British capitalists and imperialists like himself profited off of the labor of native African workers-workers he called "the most despicable specimens of human beings."
-He was intent on bringing them and the entire continent of Africa under British rule.
+Layla sighed.
+"Well, it's not as simple as that.
+Rhodes did create an incredible program with the Rhodes Scholarship, but the majority of his fortune came from diamond mines in Africa, where white British capitalists and imperialists like himself exploited native African workers and made money off their labor.
+And he thought those workers who made him his money were 'the most despicable specimens of human beings,' according to one of his most famous writings, and was intent on bringing them and the entire continent of Africa under British rule."

-Professor Richardson: A scientist and a historian?
-Why am I not surprised, Layla?
+Professor Richardson raised her eyebrows.
+"A scientist and a historian?
+Why am I not surprised, Layla?"

-Archer: Isn't that just what this is, history?
-I mean, it happened at least a hundred years ago.
-Rhodes's money is being used for good now, so shouldn't we just go forward with our applications and be glad that we have the opportunity?
+"Isn't that just what this is, history?"
+Archer cut in.
+"I mean, it happened at least a hundred years ago.
+Rhodes's money is being used for good now, so shouldn't we just go forward with our applications and be glad that we have the opportunity?"